Juippi/ghostsyn/doc/README.rst

 pleasant and unstable feedback (resonance) values can be quite narrow, but it can occasionally sound quite nice.
 It's also offers some variation to the often seen 'classic' state variable design.

+Filter also supports high-pass mode where original input signal is subtracter from LP output, creating a HP filter with an extra notch.

 Parameters
 ''''''''''